CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

 -   Iterates through the dictionary keys & values, (stored in the 'application' dictionary).
     -   Using conditional logic, it updates each value according to the key's ('heading') name, calling on another function to 'clean' it's value.

-Since this function only serves to update the values in the dictionary, this function doesn't need to return anything.

-All changes made to this dictionary are automatically updated & are available outside the scope of the function without the need for this function to return the "updated" dictionary.
+This function doesn't return anything & it doesn't need to.
 This is due to the fact that dictionaries are an object, which passes values by reference (not by value).
+So any/ all updates made to the values in this dictionary, by this function, are made to the actual dictionary itself & go beyond the scope of this function.

+TLDR: Change the values in a dictionary here (in this function), and it changes the dictionary everywhere (where this dictionary is used).

+An instance where this method is called:

 ##### cleanup_application_fields()
 This function receives a dictionary with various job applications (from the 'job_applications' SQL table), & focuses on improving how the fields' values are presented to the user.